 If you have already completed the setup of your new iPhone, you'll need to use one of the other methods in this guide.

-As well as your contacts, Move to iOS can also transfer your messages, photos, videos, web bookmarks, email accounts, calendars and free apps.
+As well as your contacts, Move to iOS can also transfer your messages, camera photos, videos, web bookmarks, email accounts and calendars.

 So, let's see how to use 'Move to iOS' to transfer your contacts (and more) from Android to iPhone: